jacobISU/ASCII-Pokemon/README.md

-## ASSIGNMENT 1.10
+# ASSIGNMENT 1.10
 This program was created to implement Pokemon Battles with Trainers and Wild Pokemon.
 Also, Items are introduced which can be used from the PC's bag in/out of battle.
 Lastly, Both PokeMarts and PokeCenters are fully functional.

 ## PLAYER INVENTORY AND ITEMS
-'B' - will open the player's bag revealing a random amount of Potions, Pokeballs, and Revives.(8-ish each) <br>
+`B` - will open the player's bag revealing a random amount of Potions, Pokeballs, and Revives.(8-ish each)
         '1' -   Potion will open a seperate window showing all player's pokemon.
                 Select respective number to heal that Pokemon.
 Full health wont use a potion.
         '2' -   Only available during wild Pokemon battles.
 Otherwise, displays message.
         '3' -   Revives will open a seperate window showing all player's pokemon.
                 Select respective number to revive that Pokemon.
 Non-KO'd Pokemon wont use revive.

-        NOTE:   Pressing the number of a Pokemon that doesnt exist will cause a SegFault here.
+        > NOTE:   Pressing the number of a Pokemon that doesnt exist will cause a SegFault here.

 'P' -  I added a Pokemon button that shows all the player's pokemon's name, HP, and Knockout status.